Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: Rate of equivalent binaries and

 Planetary formation in globular clusters has been a matter of debate for several decades \cite{1992ApJ...399L..95S,Davies2001,Beer2004,2007MNRAS.381..334S}.
 Still, and against all odds, to the date of writing, at least one planet has been discovered in the globular cluster M4.
-The planet has a Jupiter-like mass similar and orbits a binary system formed by the millisecond pulsar PSR B1620–-26 and a WD \cite{2000ApJ...528..336F}.
-More intriguingly, the system is located close to the cluster core where the dynamical lifetime of planetary systems are much lower than the estimated binary age.
-This suggests that, at least in this case, the planet originally formed around its host star (the progenitor of the WD) while being at a large distance from the center.
+The planet has a similar Jupiter-like mass and orbits a binary system formed by the millisecond pulsar PSR B1620–-26 and a white dwarf \cite{2000ApJ...528..336F}.
+More intriguingly, the system is located close to the cluster core, where the dynamical lifetime of planetary systems is much lower than the estimated binary age.
+This suggests that, at least in this case, the planet originally formed around its host star (the white dwarf's progenitor) while being far from the center.
 The star and its planet (or its entire planetary system) then migrate towards the center, encountering in the process the pulsar.
-Once there, the system may become unstable in a timescale of $10^{8}$~yr (see Eq.~5 in \cite{2000ApJ...528..336F}), and the planet will be probably detached from the system and eventually captured by the IMBH.
-The details of this process will als depend on the complex dynamics of the cluster \cite{Meylan1997,Baumgardt2003,Fregeau2003}.
+Once there, the system may become unstable in a timescale of $10^{8}$~yr (see Eq.~5 in \cite{2000ApJ...528..336F}), and the planet will probably be detached from the system and eventually captured by the intermediate-mass black hole.
+The details of this process will also depend on the complex dynamics of the cluster \cite{Meylan1997,Baumgardt2003,Fregeau2003}.